fennel-ai/client/docs/pages/architecture/cost-optimizations.md

 able to net reduce cost by simply doing lot less computation.

 To accomplish this, Fennel uses in-house-built incremental data connectors to all data sources.
-Once data has been ignested, computation is done incrementally via Fennel's in-house streaming system written in Rust (see more below).
+Once data has been ingested, computation is done incrementally via Fennel's in-house streaming system written in Rust (see more below).

 As a result, even "batch computation" ends up being cheaper via Fennel's incremental